johlys/INF367/README.md

 # INF367A Project: Spaceship Titanic
-Contributors: Johannes Krispinus Lysne and Elias Ruud Aronsen

-This is our project repository for our INF367A project: **Spaceship Titanic**.

 Here aim to use given tabular data on passengers to predict which of the passengers on the Spaceship Titanic were transported by a space anomoly.
 To achieve this, we implement several standard models suited to the problem, as well as two novel state-of-the-art models: GRANDE and TABM.